 Crawler traps hurt crawl budget and cause duplicate content.

 Crawl budget is the number of pages that a search engine is willing to visit when crawling your website.
 It’s basically the attention that search engines will give your website.
 Keep that in mind, and now think about crawler traps and how they lead only to pages with no relevance for SEO.
 That’s wasted crawl budget.
 When crawlers are busy crawling these irrelevant pages, they’re not spending their attention on your important pages.

 “But aren’t search engines smart enough to detect crawler traps?” you ask.

 Search engines can detect crawler traps, but there’s absolutely no guarantee that they will.
 And besides, in order for them to realize they’re in a crawler trap, they need to go down into that crawler trap first, and by then it’s already too late.
 The result?
 Wasted crawl budget.

-It’s worth noting that crawler traps aren’t just a threat to your crawl budget; they’re also a common reason why websites receive unnecessary duplicate content penalties.
+It’s worth noting that crawler traps aren’t just a threat to your crawl budget; they’re also a common reason why websites's are suffering from duplicate content issues.
 Why?
 Because some crawl traps lead to having lots of low-quality pages accessible and indexable for search engines.